gtxaspec/wz_mini_hacks/README.md

   * CDC-Ether Based Adapters
 * USB Mass storage enabled, mount USB SSD/HDD/flash drives
 * Play audio to the camera speaker from files or streaming audio!
-* WebCam Mode - Use your camera as a spare UVC USB Web Camera on your PC or AndroidTV!
+* Webcam Mode - Use your camera as a spare UVC USB Web Camera on your PC, Mac, or AndroidTV!
 * Custom boot script support included

-## How you can help!

-* Vertical Tilt on the PANv2 doesn't work properly.
-Only does this on the modified kernel.
-Need investigation why this happens.

 ## Why?